 We have all seen the photo of too much stuff in a photograph.
-Because the photographer makes no attempt to select one subject the photograph fails to communicate.
-The “run on sentence” is the written word comparison to this visual example.
+Because the photographer does not attempt to select one subject, the picture fails to communicate.
+The “run-on sentence” is the written word comparison to this visual example.

-A close-up of a detail frequently reveals more of the subject than a picture of the whole subject.
-So many want to shoot general views because they believe it offers “good composition” or to capture the beautiful light.
-The detail photograph can have more impact and communicate more because the photographer is forced to be interpretive with the detail.
-The isolated part can tell more, be more emphatic, and more quickly appreciated and understood.
-It tells the story in compressed, sometimes dramatic, by scaling-down to point out a specific idea with greatest effect.
+A close-up of detail frequently reveals more of the subject than a picture of the whole subject.
+Too many want to shoot general views.
+After all, they believe they offer “good composition” or capture beautiful light.
+The detailed photograph can have more impact and communicate more because the photographer is forced to be interpretive with the detail.
+The isolated part can tell more, be more emphatic, and quickly appreciate and understand.
+It tells the story in compressed, sometimes dramatic, by scaling down to point out a specific idea with the most significant effect.

-In approaching a subject decide how much to include in the viewfinder of the camera.
-You must force yourself to look around the subject and look at each of the corners and everything within the frame of the viewfinder.
-If there is anything in the picture area that detracts from the theme, move in closer to eliminate it; if not enough, move back to include more.
-The key to this exercise is to know what you want this way the details will fall naturally into place and “composition” is achieved.
+In approaching a subject, decide how much to include in the camera’s viewfinder.
+You must force yourself to look around the issue at each corner and everything within the viewfinder’s frame.
+If anything in the picture area detracts from the theme, move in closer to eliminate it; if not enough, drive back to include more.
+The key to this exercise is to know what you want.
+This way, the details will fall naturally into place, and “composition” is achieved.

 I have found this procedure in teaching photography students most effective.
 First, shoot a large scene, then close in on it and cut it in half.
-Close in again and again until, finally, you isolate the most important subject and thus make a statement about the main thing in the scene.
-In this way, you learn, bit by bit, that lots of things you see in a picture are really unimportant, and so you learn how to select the part or parts that are most meaningful.
+Close in repeatedly until you finally isolate the most crucial subject and thus make a statement about the main thing in the scene.
+In this way, you learn, bit by bit, that lots of things you see in a picture are unimportant, and so you know how to select the part or parts that are most meaningful.

-Great photographers know that composition is more than that—it is a matter of feeling rather than of rules learned by rote; that you will develop this feeling as you go along; and that you never really “know it all” because, as you learn more about life, you put emphasis on different things.
-For composition is just another way of looking at life.
+Great photographers know that composition is more than that—it is a matter of feeling rather than of rules learned by rote; that you will develop this feeling as you go along; and that you never really “know it all” because, as you learn more about life, you emphasize different things.
+Composition is just another way of looking at life.